KQM-git/TCL/docs/evidence/characters/hydro/nilou.md

 [YouTube](https://youtu.be/LUo5HcADJVw)

 **Significance:**
-Opening rotation particle efficiency, allows C4 energy refund to be used on the opening rotation.
+Opening rotation particle efficiency, allows C4 Energy refund to be used on the opening rotation.

 ## Burst Mechanics